bernardodiasc/hello-world/my-meteor-apollo-graphql-react-app/README.md

   - meteor will automatically load this file
   - this file is used to import all the client modules
 - `touch imports/startup/client/index.js`
-  - this is a regular React renderer that renders with `Meteor.startup()`
+  - this is a regular React application that renders with `Meteor.startup()`
 - `touch imports/ui/App.js`
   - regular React ui components that will be used in the client app

+### Creating Our Apollo GraphQL Server

+- `npm install --save apollo-client graphql-server-express express graphql graphql-tools body-parser`
+- include `apollo` in `.meteor/packages`
+- `touch server/init.js`
+  - meteor will automatically load this file
+  - this file is used to import all the server modules
+- `touch imports/startup/server/index.js`
+  - this is the Apollo server initialization